Angel Fire, New Mexico: Education

-Safety

-The Angel Fire Fire Department is staffed daily from 7:30AM to 6:00PM, though those who are on staff are on call 24/7.
-There are three stations, Station One on North Angel Fire Road and Highway 434, Station Two on Highway 434 and El Vado Way, and Station Three on Highway 434 and Flamingo Road.
-Station One is manned with an engine, ambulance, and type six rescue truck.
-Station Two has a ladder truck (quint), a type three wild land truck, and an ambulance.
-Station Three has an ambulance, water tender, and two type six wild land trucks.
-All three ambulances are ALS capable and transport ready.

 Transportation

 Angel Fire is served by the Angel Fire Airport (AXX).
 Its runways, numbered 17 and 35, have paved lengths of 8900 by 100 ft and are jet capable.
 The airport is managed and maintained by Ross Aviation/Pearce Enterprises and can accommodate corporate and private aircraft.
 UNICOM is 122.8.
 By elevation, Angel Fire Airport is the fifth highest in the United States.
 The airport briefly saw scheduled airline service during the winter of 1986/1987 by Mesa Airlines with a single flight to Albuquerque using a 19-seat Beechcraft 1900 aircraft.
+Advanced Airlines service to Albuquerque is in effect as of December 2024.

 Events

 Every summer, the Village of Angel Fire hosts Music from Angel Fire, which has been presenting chamber music concerts to local communities since 1984.
 Angel Fire venues include the United Church of Angel Fire, Angel Fire Baptist Church and Angel Fire Community Center.

-Every summer, the Village of Angel Fire hosts Angel Fire Fest, which has been presenting chamber music concerts to local communities since 2021.
-It has a vibe described as "chill" and a fun atmosphere.
+Every summer, the Village of Angel Fire hosts "Angel Fire Fest," which has been presenting chamber music concerts to local communities since 2021.